Early Years Foundation Stage – EYFS

 Statement of Intent

 Our curriculum is a carefully planned learning experience.
-During their nursery and reception years, our children follow the Early Years Foundation Stage.
+During their nursery and reception years, our children follow the Statutory Framework for the Early Years Foundation Stage.

 Staff put effort, energy and enthusiasm into designing an exciting and stimulating curriculum.
 We offer a flexible approach, provide additional challenge and create relevant teaching opportunities that deepens learning and understanding.
 Our daily routines support children to settle in, feel safe and secure.
 Our ongoing assessment allows us to respond quickly to the children’s needs.
 Our environment is set up to develop appropriate skills.
 Our resources are considered carefully and are used to provide challenge, curiosity and to match the children’s interests.